More Than 40 Hot Springs for Hikers

 Goldmyer Hot Springs - USA

-The adventure to reach Goldmyer Hot Springs is part of the fun.
+The adventure to reach Goldmyer Hot Springs in Washington is part of the fun.
 There are a few ways to reach Goldmyer, but the Dutch Miller Gap Trail from the Dingford Creek Trailhead parking lot is the most direct, at about 5 miles each direction.

 Enjoy a walk through the Middle Fork Valley and past the rushing Snoqualmie River shaded by soaring, moss-covered trees.
 The hot spring pools are tucked among 20 acres of forested wilderness preserve, with basic amenities like an open-air cabana and campsites.
-Note that reservations are required for Goldmyer Hot Springs and are limited to 20 visitors per day.
-Reservations are now allotted through an online lottery system.

 Water flows steadily from the source of the spring at 125ºF (52ºC), with the ambient temperature of the "cave" hovering around 111ºF (44ºC).
 This water cascades into nearby pools with progressively cooler temperatures, down to 104ºF (40ºC).
 A cold water pool is located adjacent to the hot spring pools for cool downs.